Drøyli Tunnel

-The Drøyli Tunnel is 1181 m railway tunnel in the municipality of Holtålen in Trøndelag county, Norway.
-The tunnel goes through the Drøyliene mountain, just east of the river Gaula.
+The Drøyli Tunnel is 1181 m railway tunnel in Holtålen Municipality in Trøndelag county, Norway.
+The tunnel goes through the mountain Drøyliene, just east of the river Gaula.
 The tunnel carries a single, non-electrified track of the Røros Line.
 It is located about half-way between the villages of Haltdalen and Renbygda.

 The line past Drøyliene was originally planned with several viaducts.
 During construction it was decided to instead build the line as a series of cuttings and six tunnels.
 Tamlaget Tunnel was the longest, at 204 m.
 This section opened on 16 January 1877.
 The original right-of-way through Drøyliene was plagued with rock slides and would fill with snow during winter.
 Proposals for replacing it with a tunnel were first made in 1924, but work did not start until 1937, in conjunction with the gauge conversion of the railway.
 The break-through took place in 1943 and the tunnel opened on 7 July 1945.